-- 2. Denying or terminating tenancy, in any Housing Authority owned rental unit, to any household containing a member that has engaged in prohibited criminal activity, and who has a history or pattern of criminal activity which would adversely affect the health, safety, or welfare of other tenants, unless that member can demonstrate the following: - a.
-Evidence of crime-free living within the last seven and no occurrence of criminal behavior (other than minor traffic offenses), and - b.
-Applicant/tenant must not have been incarcerated (in custody or doing any jail time) during the last seven for any action related to any prohibited criminal activity; and - c.
+- 2. Denying or terminating tenancy, in any Housing Authority (HA) owned unit or unit owned by an HA affiliate (i.e. Riverside Community Housing Corporation (RCHC)), to any household containing a member that has engaged in prohibited criminal activity, and who has a history or pattern of criminal activity which would adversely affect the health, safety, or welfare of other tenants, unless that member can demonstrate the following: - a.
+Evidence of crime-free living within the last seven (7) years and no occurrence of criminal behavior (other than minor traffic offenses), and - b.
+Applicant/tenant must not have been incarcerated (in custody or doing any jail time) during the last seven (7) years for any action related to any prohibited criminal activity; and - c.
 Applicant/participant would not be a detriment to the health, safety, or welfare of his/her neighbors or the community in which they live; whose expected behavior would not have an adverse influence upon sound family and community life; who would not be a source of danger to the peaceful occupancy by the other tenants or cause damage to the premises or property of the Housing Authority or the immediate vicinity; and - d.
 Satisfactory adherence to all court and probation/parole mandated conditions for any action related to any prohibited criminal activity; - e.
-For drug-related criminal activity (Evidence of drug-related activity (use/possession of drugs and/or drug-related paraphernalia): The HA may consider enrollment in a court ordered drug rehabilitation/diversion program if there is an active drug-related charge against the applicant/participant.
-At PHA discretion, first offenders may be only granted an exception to the Zero Tolerance Policy only once (1) per Lifetime due to participation in court ordered drug rehabilitation/diversion program.
+For violent-related, drug-related and alcohol-related criminal activity, the HA may consider enrollment in a supervised anger management/parenting courses, drug diversion/substance abuse or alcohol rehabilitation program.
+At PHA discretion, first offenders may be only granted an exception to the Policy on Prohibited Criminal Activity once (1) per Lifetime due to participation in supervised anger management/parenting courses, drug diversion/substance abuse or alcohol rehabilitation program.
 Approval is not automatic.
-Repeat or habitual offenders will not be granted an exception to our Zero Tolerance Policy and rental assistance will be denied and/or terminated.
-The participant cannot elect to join a drug rehabilitation/diversion program in lieu of termination of assistance after the HA has discovered illegal drug-related activity.
-For consideration of one lifetime exception to our Zero Tolerance Policy, the following conditions must exist: - i.
-The applicant/participant must be a first time participant in a court ordered drug rehabilitation program for any drug-related offense that they are requesting an exception to our Zero Tolerance Policy, and - ii.
-The applicant/participant must have enrolled in the court ordered drug rehabilitation program prior to the date of the HA's discovery of the drug-related activity, and - iii.
-Completion of the program must be achieved within the allowed time by the courts, and - iv.
+Repeat or habitual offenders will not be granted an exception to our Policy on Prohibited Criminal Activity and rental assistance will be denied and/or terminated.
+The participant cannot elect to join an anger management/parenting courses, drug diversion/substance abuse or alcohol rehabilitation program in lieu of denial/termination of assistance after the HA has discovered prohibited criminal activity.

+For consideration of one lifetime exception to our Policy on Prohibited Criminal Activity, the following conditions must exist:

+- The applicant/participant must be a first time participant in a supervised anger management/parenting courses, drug diversion/substance abuse or alcohol rehabilitation program, and - ii.
+The applicant/participant must have enrolled in and compliant with a supervised anger management/parenting courses, drug diversion/substance abuse or alcohol rehabilitation program prior to the date of the HA's discovery of the prohibited criminal activity, and - iii.
+Completion of the treatment program must be achieved within the allowed time by the court/treatment program, and - iv.
 Evidence of completion must be provided to the HA within 10 calendar days from the date of completion of the program.

-If an exception to our Zero Tolerance Policy is granted by the PHA, the PHA will monitor compliance at the next regularly scheduled re-examination for determination of rental assistance eligibility and if it is found that the participant violation of court ordered rehabilitation/diversion requirements/obligations rental assistance will be denied and/or terminated.
+If an exception to our Policy on Prohibited Criminal Activity is granted by the PHA, the PHA will monitor compliance at the next regularly scheduled re-examination for determination of rental assistance eligibility.